Australia-India ECTA benefits for Australia (overview)

-Australia will have immediate access to a duty free quota for cotton and immediate 50 per cent tariff reduction in quotas on lentils, almonds, oranges, mandarins and pears.
+Australia will also have immediate access to a duty-free quota for cotton; immediate access to a 50 per cent tariff reduction in-quota for almonds, lentils, oranges, mandarins and pears.

-Tariffs reduced from 150% to 50% over 10 years for bottles valued over US$5 and tariffs reduced from 150% to 25% over 10 years for bottles valued over US$15.
-India has committed to extend any market access improvements to future FTA partners to Australia.
+Tariffs reduced from 150% to 50% over 9 years for bottles valued over US$5 and tariffs reduced from 150% to 25% over 9 years for bottles valued over US$15.
+India will extend any market access improvements to future FTA partners to Australia.

-Elimination of the 30% tariff on EIF for fresh rock lobsters and elimination of tariffs over 7 years for most other fresh, frozen and processed seafood products including Atlantic salmon, tuna and frozen rock lobster.
+Elimination of 30% tariff on 29 December 2022 for fresh rock lobsters and elimination of tariffs over 6 years for most other fresh, frozen and processed seafood products including Atlantic salmon, tuna and frozen rock lobster.

-Elimination of tariffs over 7 years for macadamias, shelled pistachios, cashews and hazelnuts.
+Elimination of tariffs over 6 years for macadamias, shelled pistachios, cashews in shell and hazelnuts.

-Immediate 50% tariff reduction on almonds to a quota of 34,000 tonnes per year.
+Immediate 50% tariff reduction on almonds within a quota of 34,000 tonnes per year.

 Fruit and vegetables

-Elimination of tariffs over 7 years for avocados, cherries, berries, onions and certain peas and beans.
+Elimination of 30% tariffs over 6 years for avocados, cherries, raspberries, blueberries, blackberries, currants, onions, shallots, leeks, cabbage, lettuce, asparagus, spinach and certain peas and beans.

-Reduction of tariffs over 7 years for apricots and strawberries.
+Reduction of tariffs over 6 years for garlic, apricots, figs, pineapples, kiwifruit and strawberries.

-Immediate 50% tariff reduction on oranges and mandarins to a quota of 13,700 tonnes per year and pears to a quota of 3,700 tonnes per year.
+Immediate 50% tariff reduction on oranges and mandarins within a quota of 13,700 tonnes per year and pears within a quota of 3,700 tonnes per year.